 2. Wastes Resources

-And as seen, the interface gets handicapped by the slowest component in use.
-So, if you put two and two together, you see that at the very least, fifteen whole PCIe lanes will go unused and that is a very costly waste of resources, especially for a computer.
+And as seen, the interface gets handicapped by the slowest component.
+So, if you put two and two together, you see that at the very least, fifteen whole PCIe lanes will go unused, which is y costly waste of resources, especially for a computer.

 3. PCIe Slots are Limited

 The fact that PCIe slots on a motherboard are limited further cements the point of wasting resources.

 Many motherboards only have one PCIe x16 slot, usually intended for the graphics card.

 Image: An example of a PCIe Riser that splits a single x4 slot into multiple x16 slots (it does not increase the overall throughput of the x4 host slot)

 If you have an extra PCIe x16 slot to spare but multiple smaller cards you want to install, you can get PCIe Riser, aka splitter, to add more places to your system.